fonk-apps/fonk-examples/guestbook/faas/kubeless/golang/README.md

 ## Getting a CORS enabled image

-Kubeless doesn't support [cors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in golang quit yet, but we have submitted a [PR](https://github.com/kubeless/kubeless/issues/934) to get this taken care of.
+Kubeless doesn't support [cors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in golang quite yet, but we have submitted a [PR](https://github.com/kubeless/kubeless/issues/934) to get this taken care of.
 To make it work now, you just need to do a quick configuration change as is documented [in the kubeless documentation](https://kubeless.io/docs/runtimes/) on custom runtimes.

 ```
 kubectl edit -n kubeless configmap kubeless-config